 Omotesando is home to a series of flagship stores for major fashion brands.
-These spectacularly decorated sheds seem to concentrate on the development of the façade and are designed as giant advertisements.
-The Gyre, on the other hand, provides real estate flexibility, while maintaining an iconic exterior.
+These spectacular decorated sheds seem to concentrate on the development of the façade, and are designed as giant advertisements.
+The Gyre on the other hand, provides real estate flexibility, while maintaining an iconic exterior.
 Circulation routes connect every level together and with external terraces, creating a new shopping experience, the vertical promenade.

-These two routes are connected at every level through the block, bypassing or crossing a shop or a series of shops around the inside atrium.
+These two routes are connected at every level through the block, by passing or crossing a shop or a series of shops around the inside atrium.
 This creates an attractive spectacle from outside.
-It produces a highly iconic and sculptural figure a building that attracts and invites people, not only at the street level but also towards companies and destinations higher up.
+It produces a highly iconic and sculptural figure a building that attracts and invites people, not only at the street level, but also towards companies and destinations higher up.
 It allows equal access to all floors.
 Combining a public route with a new iconic silhouette in Omotesando Street, it offers spectacular views of the surrounding district.
-It is a new destination, and a new way of shopping: a vertical promenade.
+Its a new destination, and a new way of shopping: a vertical promenade.